 The third type of boundaries are call transform boundaries.
 When two plates slide past each other faults like the San Andreas Fault are formed.
 The forces that cause transform boundaries are shear and friction.
 The word shear should remind you of scissors or shears used to cut wool from sheep.
 Earthquakes are going to be very common at these types of boundaries.

 You should be wondering how these large pieces of landmass are moving into, away from, and past each other.
 What mechanism is powerful enough for this to happen?
 Below is a video of a lava lamp.
 Ask yourself how this lava lamp is working.

 You notice that there is a lamp at the base.
 As the green wax heats up, it expands and then becomes less dense.
 Remember less dense object float, so the wax floats to the top and begins to cool off.
 When the wax cools, it shrinks in size causing its density to increase and become more dense than the surrounding area so that it sinks back to the bottom.

 Scientists believe that inside the mantle there is hot molten material that comes from the core.
 As it heats up, it rises, hits the bottom of the plates, cools off and then sinks back down.
 We call this convection currents.
 With a partner use your hands to model convection currents that would create divergent, convergent, and transform boundaries.

 Now that we have some understanding of convection current driving plate tectonics, complete the following lab.

 You should have noticed from the lab that as tension pulls apart the crust at divergent boundaries, rifts, cracks, ridges seas, and oceans are formed.
 Divergent boundaries also create fault-block mountains and normal faults.

-Finally as mentioned before the lab, transform boundaries happen when two plates slide past each other, ridges formed and faults tend to be easily visible.
+Finally as mentioned before, transform boundaries are created when two plates slide past each other, forming ridges and faults that are easily visible.